Last Updated on February 17, 2023 by Igor Karni

 One of the most important aspects is whether you are buying an electric bike or an e-bike conversion kit is to compare its continuous power with its peak power (the peak power results from the formula above).

 There are many e-bike motor recommendations floating around.
 Here is an example.
 Experts recommend at least a 1,000 watts motor for people that weigh above 250 lb (115 kg).
 This doesn’t mean that a person needs an e-bike with a continuous power of 1,000 watts, but a peak power of 1,000 watts that will produce enough power to help the rider go up a hill with his or her own additional pedaling efforts.

 Let’s take an electric bike conversion kit as another example.
 The kit may be listed as a 500-watt kit, but if you dig into details, you will discover that it comes with a 48V battery and a 20 amp peak controller.

 Using the formula above you will see that this kit is capable of putting producing up to 960 watts.
 So, while the list of 500-watt power may not seem like enough, this e-bike conversion kit is capable of producing 1,000 watts.
 And this is exactly what is needed to take the 250lb rider uphill.

 You have probably seen torque as a measurement of any kind of motor, whether it’s electric or powered by internal combustion.
 In simple words, torque is a measure of the energy required to rotate the shaft.
 The more torque the motor has, the more power is rotating the shaft.
 This, in turn, equals more power and more speed.

 Torque, in a nutshell, means the ability to rotate whether the rear or front wheel.
 In a traditional bicycle, this is translated into the ability to rotate the pedals and crank arms.
-Higher torque means that the wheels will rotate easier and create more acceleration, especially when starting from stand-still.
-Higher torque equals to easier start from a stop.
+Higher torque means that the wheels will rotate easier and create more acceleration, especially when starting from a stand-still.
+Higher torque also equals an easier start from a stop.